chromedia/sc3-front-end-only-users/readme.txt

 * User Profile: [user-profile]
 * Forgot Password: [forgot-password]
 * Confirm Forgot Password: [confirm-forgot-password]

+Type the shortcode name and help (ex:[login help) in any WordPress page to get a complete list of the shortcode's attributes.

 = How do I add fields for my users to fill out? =

 On the admin page, go to the "Fields" tab.